mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 The `deleteOne` method in a data source can be used for deleting an existing item.

-This method does not need to return anything in specific.
+This method does not need to return anything.

 ```tsx
 {